CdpLab/SGMDepthEstimation/README.md

 ### 2. Patch Knowledge Distillation Module
 We improved the patch-based depth refinement method by employing dual networks (self+DPT) to estimate multi-scale patch depths.
 These patch depths are fused using contour masks.
 We incorporate this approach into model training, achieving patch-based knowledge distillation via the patch loss function.

-### 3. Block Self-Attention Mechanism
+### 3. Global-local Attention Mechanism
-We introduced a block-wise self-attention module in the decoder to enhance the extraction capability of deep features.
-Compared to conventional attention modules, the block-wise approach reduces the computational load of the model.
+We introduced a global-local attention module in the decoder to enhance the extraction capability of deep features.

 ## Requirements
 - Python 3.9